stackbit-projects/kind-elm-b488a/content/pages/faq.md

     subtitle: >-
       Education is the most powerful weapon which you can use to change your world - Nelson Mandela
+    content: >
+      Over at this section, there are varied video and article insightful courses with different durations and minimum of 5 minutes to test your knowledge

+      Let's Get into it!
   - type: grid_section
     grid_items:
       - title: What is your process?